ExpressMpeg/ExpressMpeg/README.md

 **NOTE:**
 - If you are running Windows 8 or 10 or x86_64 Windows 7, download the Windows 11 version.
-- The Windows 7 version may also work on Windows 2000 or Windows XP.
+- The Windows 7 version may also work on Windows Vista or Windows XP.

 ## Quick Start